 Flu viruses spread when an infected person coughs or sneezes near another person.
 They may also spread when people touch something covered with infected droplets and then touch their eyes, mouth, or nose.

-- Wash your hands often throughout the day.
-Use warm water and soap.
-If soap and water are not available, use alcohol-based hand gel. more
+- Wash your hands frequently with water and soap.
+If soap and water are not available, use an alcohol-based hand sanitizer that contains at least 60% alcohol.

 - Avoid touching your eyes, nose, or mouth.
 Germs spread this way.

-- Get plenty of sleep, be physically active, manage your stress, drink plenty of fluids, and eat nutritious foods.
+- Get plenty of sleep, exercise, manage your stress, drink plenty of fluids, and eat healthy food.

 What you should do if you think you have the flu